 BizTalk Server is there.
 It is not surprising that the first item is Azure or even that hybrid places above on-premises.

 Organisationally, the BizTalk Server team is part of the Azure team at Redmond but this is more to address the need for on-premises and cloud cohesion (hybrid).
 BizTalk Server 2016, the latest product version, arrives with Azure LogicApps integrated.
-In 2016 this article from Microsoft stated, “With BizTalk Server and Logic Apps at the core of our enterprise integration story, customers can now connect both traditional on-premises applications to cloud-native applications seamlessly…Our goal is to evolve Logic Apps as an enterprise grade integration platform that brings core BizTalk Server capabilities to the cloud.”
+In 2016 this article from Microsoft stated, “With BizTalk Server and Logic Apps at the core of our enterprise integration story, customers can now connect both traditional on-premises applications to cloud-native applications seamlessly…Our goal is to evolve Logic Apps as an enterprise-grade integration platform that brings core BizTalk Server capabilities to the cloud.”

 Microsoft Is Not Competing Against Itself

-Despite a rapid adoption of cloud-based applications, there is still a need in the market for an efficient way to let these systems communicate with legacy software.
+Despite the rapid adoption of cloud-based applications, there is still a need in the market for an efficient way to let these systems communicate with legacy software.
 Microsoft knows this and is not going to shoot itself in the foot by ending the still very much needed on-premises product.

 BizTalk Server is not being pitted against the Cloud.
 With BizTalk Server and cloud integration products like Azure Logic Apps, Microsoft is providing you the customer with options.